wongswoon/Graphx/README.md

-When we have got the 1 hop nebrs which repersenting by VertexRDD `vertices1`, now we want to find 2 hop nebrs, we should reuse the origin graph, by using `joinVertices` rather not new Graph(vertices1, g.edges) to reasign the vetices value to the graph.Benifiting by that, we can save memory for allocating the new graph.
+When we have got the 1 hop nebrs which repersenting by VertexRDD `vertices1`, now we want to find 2 hop nebrs, we should reuse the origin graph, by using `joinVertices` rather not new Graph(vertices1, g.edges) re-assign the vetices value to the graph.
+Benefiting from that, we can save memory for allocating the new graph.
 ```
  g = g.joinVertices(vertices1) {
       (vid, old, newAttr) => newAttr